Hakarimata Range

 Hakarimata Range is a range of hills on the western edge of Ngāruawāhia township, in the Waikato region of New Zealand, overlooking the confluence of the Waikato and Waipā Rivers.
 The Hakarimata Range is separated from the Taupiri Range by the Taupiri Gorge, through which the Waikato River flows.

 After the invasion of the Waikato, parts of the Hakarimatas were confiscated in 1864.
 1850 ha of native forest on the range are protected as a scenic reserve.
 A council supported community group, the Hakarimata Restoration Trust, created in 2001, is helping care for the range.

 Location

 Although now usually applied to the hills immediately west of Ngāruawāhia, maps such as Hochstetter's of 1859, the 1925 geology map and 1944 one inch map show 'Hakarimata Range' as extending south to what is now SH23.
 Similarly, old accounts describe the Whatawhata-Raglan road as passing over the Hakarimatas.

 Name

-Hakarimata's name derives from a 17th-century feast, when Ngāti Maniapoto joined the localWaikatos to celebrate the birth of a child.
+Hakarimata's name derives from a 17th-century feast, when Ngāti Maniapoto joined the local Waikatos to celebrate the birth of a child.
 There was a mountain of raw forest foods; hence the name Hākari-kai-mata (uncooked food mountain), condensed to Hakarimata.